rfrancisco/code-challenge-python-svelte/readme.md

 Code challenge application consisting on an application that allow registered users to register their expenses.
 The backend is Python using 'Flask', and the frontent is built with 'Svelte'.

+## Dependencies

+To run and debug this application you will need to have:

+*Required*

+* Python 3
+* Node.js (v22 or above)

+*Optional*

+* If you use vscode it's recommended to install the official Python and Svelte extensions

 ## How to run

 Prepare backend and frontend: